 - Ask a trusted person to occasionally park in your driveway.

-- Ask a neighbor to occasionally put some of their garbage out on collection day in front or your house for pick-up.
+- Ask a neighbour to occasionally put some of their garbage out on collection day in front or your house for pick-up.

 - Check your answering machine regularly; erase unimportant phone calls and return important messages.